sjzeil/CoWeM/README.md

   Gradle build manager onto nearly any system with a working Java runtime environment without requiring a special installation procedure.

+# New in v1.12

+* Courses can be published as a SCORM 1.2 package for easy import into Blackboard and other Learning Management Systems.

 # New in v1.11